Women in Anglo-Saxon society: Queens and rulers

 Women could hold positions of highest power in politics.
-In the sixth century, Bertha of Kent was instrumental to the establishment of Christianity in the region.
+In the sixth century, the Christian Frankish princess Bertha of Kent was instrumental to the establishment of Christianity in the region.
+Her marriage to King Æthelberht of Kent, and therefore introduction of Christianity to the king, has been posited as the reason why the Roman missionary Augustine was permitted to establish an episcopal see at Canterbury.

-Bede records that the wife of Raedwald, leader of the East Angles in the seventh century who was possibly buried in Mound 1 at Sutton Hoo, played a role in keeping pagan belief at court, and her influence may be evident in the pagan symbol items in the burial.
+In his Ecclesiastical History of the English People, Bede records that the wife of Rædwald, leader of the East Angles in the seventh century who was possibly buried in Mound 1 at Sutton Hoo, played a role in keeping pagan belief at court, and her influence may be evident in the pagan symbol items in the burial.
 Other burials at Sutton Hoo, including the Mound 14 timber-lined burial chamber, provide material evidence of high-status women.

+In the late eighth century, the kingdom of Mercia saw the issue of coins bearing the likeness of Cynethryth, the wife of King Offa of Mercia.
+She is the only Anglo-Saxon queen consort in whose name coinage was definitely issued.

-In the tenth century, Aethelflaed was the 'effective ruler of Mercia' even before the death of her husband, and also was founder of Gloucester Abbey.
+In the tenth century, Æthelflæd was the 'effective ruler of Mercia' even before the death of her husband Æthelred, and also was founder of Gloucester Abbey.
+Upon her death, she was succeeded by her daughter and only child Ælfwynn.
+Although her reign was short, Aelfwynn's accession was the only example of rule passing from one woman to another in the early medieval period in the British Isles.

 Emma of Normandy, who married first Æthelred the Unready and then Cnut, and was the mother of Harthacnut and Edward the Confessor, was 'a major force in the turbulent politics of 11th-century England'.